SilasMarvin/wasmind/crates/hive_config/README.md

 Loads an actor from a local filesystem path.
 This is ideal for local development.

 *   `path` (string): A relative or absolute path to the actor's directory.
 *   `package` (string, required for cargo workspaces): If the path points to a Rust workspace, this specifies the full subpath to the package directory containing the actor.
-Hive will look for the `Hive.toml` manifest at `{path}/{package}/`. **Important:** This field is currently required when pointing to cargo workspaces, as Hive needs it to locate the compiled WASM output correctly.
-This limitation will be improved in future versions.
-Note: Package support is currently designed for Rust workspaces but will be expanded to other languages in the future.
+Hive will look for the `Hive.toml` manifest at `{path}/{package}/`.

 ```toml
 # Simple path source (single-package project)